A’ali West Burial Mound Field - Bahrain, September 2018

 Like other mound fields A’ali West has lost mounds along its edges, particularly where it is divided from A’ali East by a large highway on the eastern side.
 The loss of these mounds along the fringes appears not to be high, however.

-For the most part, however, the visual Integrity is excellent.
+For the most part, however, the visual Integrity is excellent, as this panoramic view of the mound field shows.

 This picture was taken during the ICOMOS technical evaluation mission of the Dilmun burial mounds World heritage nomination, in view of an inscription in 2019.